cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   CDAP classes hidden from developers.

   **Note**: The latest version of CDAP added support for a new core Dataset that represents sets of files.
-See below for details.
+See *FileSets* below for details.

 - A |system|_ Dataset is bundled with the CDAP and is built around one or more underlying core or system Datasets to implement a specific data pattern.